Jodiechou/Jodiechou.github.io/_pages/about.md

 - *Sep.
 2009 - Jun.
 2013*, Bachelor in Information Management & Information System, Hubei University of Automotive Technology, China (awarded with an average score of 81.6%).

 # 👩‍🔬 Research Experience
-- 02/08/2023 Visiting researcher, Supervised by [Alice Oh](https://aliceoh9.github.io/)
+- 08/2023 Visiting researcher at [Users & Information Lab](https://uilab.kr/) at Korea Advanced Institute of Science & Technology (KAIST), supervised by Professor [Alice Oh](https://aliceoh9.github.io/).

 # 🎖️ Honors and Awards
 - University of Liverpool Graduate Association Hong Kong and Tung Scholarships.
 University of Liverpool, UK, 2021-2022.